pzeb23/pzeb23/README.md

-### Hi there 👋 I am a passionate Machine Learning engineer & software developer
+### Hi there 👋 I am a professional software engineer with passion for Machine Learning

 🔭 I’m currently working on web API's for data science projects.